 When the gut is not healthy or functioning optimally, over time it will wreak havoc in the body.

 A leaky gut with a compromised barrier will allow unwanted substances (such as pesticide residues, chemicals, or undigested food particles to name a few) that don’t belong in the body to “leak” into the bloodstream via gaps between the cells that make up the intestinal barrier, and from there it’s a bit of a “domino effect” in that everything is inter-connected, so all systems will be thrown out of whack.

-While gut repair requires a holistic, customized, and multi-dimensional approach, there are certain key nutrients that many people with leaky gut can benefit from supplementing in their diet…
+But there are certain key nutrients that many people with leaky gut can still benefit from supplementing in their diet…

 What is collagen?